myarcane/easy-pr/README.md

 ```

 #### Github token
-`easy-pr` needs to use an api github token.
+`easy-pr` also requires an api github token.
 You need to generate a github token on your github account with the scope `repo` and add it as an environement variable.
 Of course this token should always remain private and never been shared.

 ``` sh
 > export GITHUB_TOKEN="MYGITHUBTOKEN"
 ```

 ### npm link
 To be able to use it as a local npm package.
 Clone locally `easy-pr` repository and run `npm link` on it.
-Done for the setup !

 ## Usage
 To open a PR